Another Word For HAPPY

 Adjective : Uncritically satisfied with oneself or one's achievements; smug.

-Adjective : Unduly unworried or apathetic with regard to an apparent need or problem.
+Adjective : Unduly unworried or apathetic with regard to a need or problem.

 happily